NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 **MultiFrame** -  Shows how to create two World Windows, each in its own JFrame.
 The World Windows share a globe and some layers.

-**CardLayoutUsage** -  Illustrates how to use multiple World Wind windows with a CardLayout layer manager.
+**CardLayoutUsage** -  Illustrates how to use multiple WorldWind windows with a CardLayout layer manager.

 **FlatAndRoundGlobes** -  Illustrates how to display round and flat globes side by side.

-**TabbedPaneUsage** -  Illustrates how to use multiple World Wind windows with a JTabbedPane.
+**TabbedPaneUsage** -  Illustrates how to use multiple WorldWind windows with a JTabbedPane.

 **ViewViewVolume** -  Illustrates how to display a globe, and in a separate window display another globe with a visualization of the view volume in the main globe window.